- 1 small chicken (about 1.3-1.6kg)

 Star anise is one of the central spices in Chinese cooking.
 It has a strong anise flavour, with…

 - 1 chicken stock cube, made up to 1.2 litres hot stock

-- 2 large carrot, halved and cut into chunks
+- 2 large carrots, halved and cut into chunks

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…